datagrok/subcommander/README.md

 ## Other tools like this one

 There are many tools that accomplish something similar.
 This is my defense against accusations of [NIH Syndrome][].
 Here is a comparison of similar tools I have found, and the reason why I created this instead of using them.

+* [https://github.com/37signals/sub](37signals/sub): This tool adopts many of the same principles as Subcommander, such as language-agnosticism.
+I discovered it months after I had written Subcommander.
+You might consider it if you prefer its architecture.

+Others:

 * [Wayne E. Seguin's BDSM](https://bdsm.beginrescueend.com/): Too complex, no context discovery(?), nsfw docs make my eyes bleed.
 * [anandology/subcommand](https://github.com/anandology/subcommand): Requires commands to be implemented in Python.